 Goals and Aspirations: This group will center on a discussion about how continued substance use can negatively impact future.
 Criminal consequences and the real-life cost of use will be emphasized.

 Peer Influence: During this session, participants will discuss specific and tangible refusal skills to work through peer pressures without feeling ostracized.
 Activities and discussions regarding how to enhance one’s social network and recreational interests will also take place.

-Life Coping Skills: As the seminar starts to wind down, more practical discussions like how to work through difficult emotions will be discussed.
+Life Coping Skills: As the seminar starts to wind down, more practical discussions like how to work through difficult emotions will be discussed find bestest air conditioner repair service in temecula near me.
 Topics such as anger management, effective communication, problem solving will all be addressed.
 Also addressed will be issues related to depression, anxiety, and improving self-esteem.

 Family Relapse Prevention Plan: This group will focus on how all members of the family can be involved in providing a sober and stable environment.

 Call 985-624-2942 to register by phone, or email email@example.com with your name and phone number if you would like to have us call you.
 At that time you will be asked to provide your contact information and will be assigned a time for the initial 30 minute intake session.